The Importance of the Dress Code

 - Clothing should not have logos or slogans

-- Tattoos should not be visible and hair should show no extremes of style/fashion; if dyed, it should reflect a natural colour
+- Tattoos should not be visible and hair and make-up should show no extremes of style/fashion; if dyed, hair should reflect a natural colour

 Students on certain practical courses will have course-specific clothing – please see course leaders for more details.